Wang Yuan (athlete)

 In all, eleven Asian records were set in that one meet by the Chinese women, three of them were world records.
 The records survived over two decades later, six Asian records survive and one of the world records.
 For the records that were surpassed and the closest challenge to the ones who survived came at the same meet four years later.
 Yet none of the athletes from the 1993 meeting repeated in 1997.
 Even though most of the women were in their teens or early 20s, only Wang Junxia made it to the 1996 Olympics (where she picked up a gold and silver medal).

 Wang and virtually all the others disappeared and never produced notable results after 1994.
 Most of the distance runners were coached by Ma Junren who was suspected of doping his athletes.
 While charges were never brought against Ma, Wang Junxia dropped him as her coach before she went to the Olympics.
 Six of his athletes failed blood tests.
 But it was Ma Junren's group of women who in 1997 produced Jiang Bo setting the world record in the 5000 metres and just missing Qu Yunxia's world record in the 1500, Dong Yanmei chasing Bo to the record, Li Jing setting the still standing Youth best at 400 metres and Lang Yinglai setting the still standing world junior record in the 1500.
 Just behind Yinglai was Zhang Ling who took more than four seconds off Wang's record in qualifying and another in the final to take the record to 3:54.52.
-Also in 1997, Lin Na equalled Wang's 1:58.16 as the second best performance ever, but Wang's Youth best still stands, and Lin was the only girl to come within two seconds of the mark.
+Also in 1997, Lin Na ran 1:58.16, matching Wang's time as the second-best performance ever, but Wang's youth best still stands, and Lin was the only girl to come within two seconds of the mark.